jump-dev/Ipopt.jl/README.md

 If you get a termination status `MOI.INVALID_MODEL`, it is probably because you have some undefined value in your model, e.g., a division by zero.
-Fix this by removing the division, or by imposing variable bounds so that you cut of the undefined region.
+Fix this by removing the division, or by imposing variable bounds so that you cut off the undefined region.

 Instead of
 ```julia